FlagstaffGardens/focusflow/README.md

 The repository ships with a multi-stage `Dockerfile` and `docker-compose.yml` that:

 - Builds the app with pnpm
-- Runs the standalone Next.js server on port `3000`
+- Runs the standalone Next.js server listening on port `3000`
 - Mounts `/data` for persistent jobs, transcripts, and downloaded audio

 ### Quick test